XinShuYang/Docker-DPDK/README.md

 # Docker-DPDK
-The basic idea to build DPDK in docker is to share host's devices and memory with the container.
+The basic idea to build DPDK in docker is sharing host's devices and memory with the container.
 If you want to use multiple dpdk containers with vhost driver.
 There are an official solution on https://doc.dpdk.org/guides-18.08/howto/virtio_user_for_container_networking.html.

 First, make sure your DPDK examples can run on the host machine.